gandhiy/Adversarial-Training-Masks/README.md

 ```

 There should be two folders in the code directory now.
 One that says train_data and another that says test_data. data.py has more methods to load and transform the data.

+Run main.py to run some test on the data.